truthinhistory/historicist/exampleSite/content/english/blog/Christs Second Coming and Unfulfilled Prophecies.md

 ---
-title: Christs Second Coming and Unfulfilled Prophecies
+title: "Christs Second Coming and Unfulfilled Prophecies"
-description: meta description
+description: "meta description"
 images:
-- images/post/05.jpg
+ - "images/post/05.jpg"
-date: 2021-01-25T16:56:47.000+06:00
+date: 2021-02-03T16:56:47+06:00
+draft: false
-author: Robert Caringola
+author: "Robert Caringola"
-tags:
+tags: ["Alarm", "Clock"]
-- Futurism
-- Biblical Symbols
-categories:
+categories: ["LifeStyle"]
-- Futurism

 ---

 A significant error, and the Scriptural responses to that error, are found below.
 Some Preterists believe that although Christ did come at Pentecost (33 AD) and 70 AD, He will make a final appearance at the end of the world (age).
 Others strongly maintain that His second appearance was a spiritual one in 70 AD and that is the end of it.